fisico-alienado/react-tres-en-raya/README.md

 }
 #+END_SRC

-Now that the result object of the =calculateWinner= function has a new =isDraw= attribute.
-Then we will change the part for displaying game status of the =render= in =Game=:
+Now that the result object of the `calculateWinner` function has a new `isDraw` attribute.
+Then we will change the part for displaying game status of the `render` in `Game`:

 #+BEGIN_SRC js
   render() {